lohues/gatsby-theme-sky-lite-starter-tester/README.md

 A lightweight GatsbyJS starter with Material-UI and MDX Markdown support.

-This starter uses the `gatsby-theme-sky-lite` theme at: https://github.com/vim-labs/gatsby-theme-sky-lite
+This starter uses the `gatsby-theme-sky-lite` theme available at: https://github.com/vim-labs/gatsby-theme-sky-lite

 ## Install dependencies